AngeloJacobo/OpenLANE-Sky130-Physical-Design-Workshop/README.md

 ### Lab
 After extracting the modified verilog netlist after doing timing ECO, `run_floorplan` and `run_placement` and then `run_cts`.
 In CTS, the verilog netlist is modified to add the clock buffers and this new verilog netlist is saved under `/runs/[date]/results/cts/`.

- `run_cts` and the other Openlane commands are actually just calling the tcl proc (procedure) inside `/OpenLane/scripts/tcl_commands/`.
-This tcl procedure will then call Openroad to run the actual tool.
-For example, `run_cts` can be found inside `/OpenLane/scripts/tcl_commands/cts.tcl`, this tcl procedure will call Openroad and will call `/OpenLane/scripts/openroad/cts.tcl` which contains the Openroad commands to run TritonCTS.
+ `run_cts` and the other OpenLane commands are actually just calling the tcl proc (procedure) inside `/OpenLane/scripts/tcl_commands/`.
+This tcl procedure will then call OpenROAD to run the actual tool.
+For example, `run_cts` can be found inside `/OpenLane/scripts/tcl_commands/cts.tcl`, this tcl procedure will call OpenROAD and will call `/OpenLane/scripts/openroad/cts.tcl` which contains the OpenROAD commands to run TritonCTS.

 Inside the `/OpenLane/scripts/openroad/cts.tcl` contains the configuration variables for CTS.
 Notables ones are:
 - `CTS_CLK_BUFFER_LIST` = list of clock branch buffers (`sky130_fd_sc_hd__clkbuf_8` `sky130_fd_sc_hd__clkbuf_4` `sky130_fd_sc_hd__clkbuf_2`)